.

 Immunizations & Travel Vaccinations

 Please be sure your routine immunizations are up to date (for example, diphtheria, pertussis, tetanus, polio, measles, mumps, rubella, and varicella) and that you have the appropriate vaccinations for your travel destination.
-Medical decisions are the responsibility of each volunteer and his or her doctor.
+Medical decisions are the responsibility of each volunteer and their doctor.
 Visit the Center for Disease Control and Prevention or the World Health Organization for guidance on immunizations.

 If traveling from countries or regions where yellow fever is endemic, you must have a certificate of vaccination.

-Vaccination against COVID-19 is required for all participants.
-Staying up to date with your vaccinations, including receiving booster doses as applicable is strongly encouraged.
+Staying up to date with your COVID-19 vaccinations, including receiving booster doses, as applicable, is strongly encouraged.

 Project Risks and Precautions